-The MFE program offers pre-program courses specifically tailored to the program in order to help admitted students and prospective students review the concepts necessary to be successful in the MFE program.
+The MFE Program offers pre-program courses specifically tailored to the program in order to help admitted students and prospective students review the concepts necessary to be successful in the MFE Program.

 The Math Foundations for Financial Engineers Course will be available online for students unable to attend in person.